knative/func/docs/commands.md

 ## `deploy`

 Builds and deploys the Function project in the current directory.
 The user may specify a path to the project directory using the `--path` or `-p` flag.
 Reads the `faas.yaml` configuration file to determine the image name.
 An image and repository may be specified on the command line using the  `--image` or `-i` and `--repository` or `-r` flag.

 Derives the service name from the project name.
 There is no mechanism by which the user can specify the service name.
-The user must have already initialize the  function using `faas init` or they will encounter an error.
+The user must have already initialized the  function using `faas init` or they will encounter an error.

 If the Function is already deployed, it is updated with a new container image that is pushed to a container image repository, and the Knative Service is updated.

 The namespace into which the project is deployed defaults to the value in the `faas.yaml` configuration file.
 If `NAMESPACE` is not set in the configuration, the namespace currently active in the Kubernetes configuration file will be used.
 The namespace may be specified on the command line using the `--namespace` or `-n` flag, and if so this will overwrite the value in the `faas.yaml` file.

 Similar `kn` command: `kn service create NAME --image IMAGE [flags]`.
 This command allows a user to deploy a Knative Service by specifying an image, typically one hosted on a public container registry such as docker.io.
 The deployment options which the `kn` command affords the user are quite broad.
 The `kn` command in this case is quite effective for a power user.
 The `faas deploy` command has a similar end result, but is definitely easier for a user just getting started to be successful with.